Brandenburg

-Brandenburg surrounds the national capital and city-state of Berlin, and together they form the Berlin/Brandenburg Metropolitan Region, the third-largest metropolitan area in Germany with a total population of about 6.2 million.
-There was an unsuccessful attempt to unify both states in 1996 and the states cooperate on many matters to this day.
+Brandenburg surrounds the national capital and city-state of Berlin.
+Together they form the Berlin/Brandenburg Metropolitan Region, the third-largest metropolitan area in Germany.
+There was an unsuccessful attempt to unify both states in 1996, and the states still cooperate on many matters.

 Brandenburg originated in the Northern March in the 900s AD, from areas conquered from the Wends.
 It later became the Margraviate of Brandenburg, a major principality of the Holy Roman Empire.
-In the 15th century, it came under the rule of the House of Hohenzollern, which later also became the ruling house of the Duchy of Prussia and established Brandenburg-Prussia, the core of the later Kingdom of Prussia.
+In the 15th century, it came under the rule of the House of Hohenzollern, which later established Brandenburg-Prussia, the core of the later Kingdom of Prussia.
 From 1815 to 1947, Brandenburg was a province of Prussia.

-Following the abolition of Prussia after World War II, Brandenburg was established as a state by the Soviet Military Administration in Germany, and became a state of the German Democratic Republic in 1949.
-In 1952, the state was dissolved and broken up into multiple regional districts.
-Following German reunification, Brandenburg was re-established in 1990 and became one of the five new states of the Federal Republic of Germany.
+Following the abolition of Prussia after World War II, Brandenburg was established as a state by the Soviet Military Administration in Germany.
+In 1952, the German Democratic Republic dissolved the state and broke it up into multiple regional districts.
+After German reunification, Brandenburg was re-established in 1990 as one of the five new states of the Federal Republic.

-The origin of the name Brandenburg is believed to be West Slavic "Brani Boru", meaning "War Forest".
+Southeastern Brandenburg contains part of the historical Lower Lusatia, and most of these localities have two official languages, German and Lower Sorbian (of the Sorbs/Wends).

+Names

+Brandenburg takes its name from Brandenburg an der Havel.
+The name's origin is unclear but it is thought to derive from the Slavic branyi ('marshy/boggy') or Germanic branda ('fire').
+Other theories have included West Slavic branný bor ('defensive forest') and brani-bor ('pine forest').
+Burg in German means 'castle'.
+In the extinct local language Polabian, Brandenburg was Branibor.

+In the modern local languages, Brandenburg and the State of Brandenburg are named: